 This is a selective admission program.
-Class size is determined by the availability of clinical space with acceptance being based on grades in the pre-request courses.
+Class size is determined by the availability of clinical space with acceptance being based on grades in the pre-requisite courses.
 Limited enrollment ensures a quality laboratory and clinical experience as needed to become a competent entry-level surgical technologist.
 To be considered for selection to the surgical technology program, the following steps must be completed:

-In order for credit earned in a required biology course to be applicable to the surgical technology program, credit must have been earned within the past five years and the grade earned must have been a C or above.
+For credit earned in a required biology course to be applicable to the surgical technology program, credit must have been earned within the past five years and the grade earned must have been a C or above.
 Credit earned in a required biology course exceeds the five-year stipulation if the credit was earned five or more years prior to the first term in which the student enrolls into the program.

 - Be admitted to San Jacinto College.
 All students must apply Online using the Apply Texas website at www.applytexas.org.
 There is no charge to apply.

 - Provide Official Transcripts

 - High School Diploma or GED Certificate required.

 - Students with any transfer credits must have college transcripts evaluated by San Jacinto College (admissions transcript evaluation) prior to submitting an application.

 - Surgical Technology Program Director has final approval of all transferred courses that apply toward the degree in Surgical Technology.